How hard is it to learn French? Learn French in France in Paris!

 Your native language

-Other Romance languages: If you already know another Romance language (Spanish, Italian, Portuguese), learning French will be even easier due to the shared linguistic roots.
+– Other Romance languages: If you already know another Romance language (Spanish, Italian, Portuguese), learning French in France will be even easier due to the shared linguistic roots.

 Your learning style and motivation